 - description of the relationship between the enterprise in Canada and the enterprise in the foreign country (the officer may request tangible proof to establish the relationship between the Canadian and foreign organization wishing to make the transfer).

-Processing Time for Intra-Company Transfers to Canada
+Processing Time for Intra-Company Transfer to Canada

-The average time for the Intra-Company Transfer is 2 to 10 weeks but there are priority processing options.
+The average time for the Intra-Company Transfer (ICT) is 2 to 10 weeks but there are priority processing options.
 Those who are qualified for the 2-week processing time will get the Intra-Company Transfer visa within 2 weeks.
 This priority processing option is for visa-exempt countries (biometrics processing is not included in these 2 weeks).

 How Long is the Intra-Company Transfer Visa Valid?